 6.6 You are responsible for claiming any tax relief above the basic rate of income tax to which you are entitled, directly from HMRC.
 This is paid to you and not added to your pension plan.

-6.7 If at the end of a tax year your contributions have exceeded the amount on which you are entitled to tax relief, for example due to lower than expected earnings, you should inform us as soon as possible.
+6.7 If at the end of a tax year your contributions have exceeded the amount on which you are entitled to tax relief, for example due to lower-than-expected earnings, you should inform us as soon as possible.
 We will refund to HMRC the excess tax relief that your pension plan has received from it and reserve the right to make disinvestments if there is insufficient available cash.
 You can apply to us for a refund of your excess net contribution; we will only accept requests for a refund at the time of notification.
 We may, at our discretion, agree to refund to you the excess net contributions provided there is sufficient available cash in your pension fund to do so.
 The amount refunded will not be adjusted to take account of any investment loss or growth within your pension plan relating to the excess contribution.
 You will be notified of any applicable charges.

 6.8 If you are liable to an Annual Allowance charge and you qualify and give notice under ‘Scheme Pays’ legislative provisions for your pension plan to pay some or all of the charge to HMRC, you agree that you will only give such notice where there is sufficient cash available in your pension fund to pay the charge.
 If you do give notice and there is insufficient cash available in your pension fund then the Administration Company may direct the Trustee to dispose of assets within your pension fund sufficient to pay the charge.
 You agree and understand that if there is insufficient cash within your pension fund that you are personally liable to pay the charge and indemnify us against any liability to do so.